fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 **Locally**

-Registering components globally ensures that even if you want to stop using that component, it will be a part of your final build.
+Registering components globally ensures that even if you want to stop using them, they will be a part of your final build.
 This increases the JavaScript code that users have to download.
 To avoid bloated code, we recommend registering the component locally.

 In your JavaScript code, use the `Vue.component()` method to register the `vue-fusioncharts` component locally.
 Use `Vue.component()` instead of `Vue.use()`, the rest of the code remains same.
 Refer to the code below: